Bulimo/alx-low_level_programming/0x1A-hash_tables/README.md

 	.
 4-hash_table_get.c - value that retrieves a value associated with key .
 5-hash_table_print.c - function that prints a hash table .
 6-hash_table_delete.c - function that deletes a hash table
+	.
+100-sorted_hash_table.c - creates a hash table with a sorted linked list, by key (sorted on ASCII value)